-When I look back at stories I wrote in my first couple years as a freelancer, I sometimes cringe at some of my writing style mistakes.
+My writing style mistakes make me cringe when I look back at stories I wrote in my first couple years as a freelancer.
 Maybe it’s just an awkward paragraph that stands out.
 Or the story just doesn’t flow.
 Maybe the sentences are too long, or the words could be stronger.

 Have you had the same experience?
 When you look back, it’s amazing how the mistakes are so glaringly obvious.

 If you want to grow into higher paying and more prestigious publications, the one thing you must do is continuously improve your writing.

 If you keep writing frequently and getting published, you learn a lot over time.
 But letting your writing style improve naturally takes a long time.

 What if you don’t want to wait?

 Are there specific things you can do NOW to jumpstart your progress and make every story sparkle?